For any business that works with the U.S. federal government, product and service accessibility is no longer a recommendation, it’s a requirement.

 The acronym VPAT stands for Voluntary Product Accessibility Template.
 A VPAT is a document that can be filled out to provide an overview of the accessibility of products and services such as software, hardware, and other digital offerings.

-Technically, once a VPAT is completed, it becomes an Accessibility Conformance Report or ACR but most in the marketplace still refer to both the template and completed template as a VPAT.
+Technically, once VPATs are complete, they become what is called an Accessibility Conformance Report, or ACR, but most in the marketplace still refer to both the template and completed template as VPATs.
 We’ll carry forward with the term VPAT in this article.

-A properly completed VPAT should include key information including the following:
+When properly completed, VPATs should include key information including the following:

 - Report title